Skip to main content

 • Setup pingdom alerts for starter-pack helloworld and multi-container app

-When nodes recycle it’s possible that the multi-container app will break giving false positives.
+When nodes recycle, it’s possible that the multi-container app will break giving false positives.

 • Useful command liners